|

 never show up here.)(Certainly not if Disney and other media companies

 already.
-Taking away my right to backup data on a CD won't help.)
+Taking away your right to backup data from media that you own won't help.)

 - Animated